artmg/lubuild/help/understand/layers-on-your-desktop.md

 Wayland combines these two functions into a single application called the Compositor.
 Applications running on a Wayland system only need to talk to one endpoint.

+If you want to know which you are using, see this [stack exchange](https://unix.stackexchange.com/a/325972)

 ## Window Manager

 Although the common way to use a Window Manager is via a full Desktop Environment (including Greeter, Session and others described below), you can just use a Window Manager directly from a command boot environment.
 There is a [long list of X Window Managers](https://wiki.archlinux.org/title/Window_manager#List_of_window_managers) to choose from, if you have X in your environment.
 As mentioned above, a [Wayland Compositor](https://wiki.archlinux.org/title/Wayland#Compositors) gives you both layers, and there are plenty to choose from there too.
 See [this stackexchange question](https://unix.stackexchange.com/q/768524) for some specific options.